 p-y curves may be automatically generated by the program and printed for review.
 Points of internally generated p-y curves can be requested for output according to user-defined levels of deflections.

-Export loading, pile group layout, or graphs directly to MS-Excel.
+Export loading, pile group layout, or resulting graphs directly to pre-fromatted spreadsheet (for MS-Excel).

 Quickly create models from predefined templates using rectangular or circular pile groups.